 The zdi networks and zdi student laboratories offer a unique structure to bring young people into contact with MINT and deepen their knowledge if necessary.
 Content contexts were translated into new offerings with students and aspects such as digitalization, climate change, sustainability and gamification were included.

-zdi.NRW positions itself in online events at European level, for example together with the Brussels NRW state representation at the virtual discussion round "Future ahead: The role of the EU in supporting STEM initiatives and facilitating career choices of young people" with Member of the European Parliament and Chair of the Culture and Science Committee in Parliament, Sabine Verheyen, and Commissioner for Innovation, Research, Culture, Education and Youth, Mariya Gabriel, in February 2021.
-The Parliamentary State Secretary in the North Rhine-Westphalian Ministry for Science and Culture, Klaus Kaiser, hosted a video message on the work of the zdi community offensive in NRW.
+zdi.NRW positions itself in online events at European level, for example together with the Brussels NRW state representation at the virtual discussion round "Future ahead: The role of the EU in supporting STEM initiatives and facilitating career choices of young people" with the Member of the European Parliament and the Chair of the Committee for Culture and Science in Parliament, Sabine Verheyen, as well as the Commissioner for Innovation, Research, Culture, Education and Youth, Mariya Gabriel, in February 2021.
+The Parliamentary State Secretary in the North Rhine-Westphalian Ministry for Science and Culture, Klaus Kaiser, hosted a video message about the work of the zdi community offensive in North Rhine-Westphalia.

 The EU-STEM Coalition is an EU-wide network to promote STEM education in Europe.
 STEM stands for Science, Technology, Engineering, Mathematics and is the equivalent of the German term MINT.

 The aim of the network is to find new ways for extracurricular MINT education together with educational institutes, business and science.
 Political actors are also involved in the network.
-This European platform wants to contribute to the networking of national and regional STEM networks in Europe and enable the exchange of good practice.
-In addition, task force groups are formed to assist in the creation of new STEM strategies, including at the national level.
+This European platform aims to contribute to the networking of national and regional MINT networks in Europe and enable the exchange of good practice.
+In addition, taskforce groups will be formed to help create new STEM strategies, including at the national level.